-This document is FPS 570, one of a series of the Environmental Horticulture Department, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
-Original publication date October 1999.
-Reviewed May 2007.
-Visit the EDIS Web Site at http://edis.ifas.ufl.edu.
+This document is Fact Sheet FPS-572, one of a series of the Environmental Horticulture Department, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
+Publication date: October, 1999, reviewed July, 2007.
+Please visit the EDIS Web site at http://edis.ifas.ufl.edu.